paramsen/currency-android-reactive/README.md

 * Custom views and aggressive encapsulation.
 React -like architecture with View components.
 * Architecture loosely based on Fowlers Uncle Bobs Clean Architecture.
 * Functional approach to the problems of asynchronisity in Android.
 Think RxJava, in fact, use RxJava.
 I would if this wasn't a vanilla Android project.
 * Why haven't I just used RxJava?
-Because everyone in Australia is like "Oh, so you don't know Android???
-You use new cool frameworks huh?
-You use libraries that promotes testable, clean asynchronous code?
-That must be bad!".
-Seriously Aussies, when you catch up with Europe, look at this repo instead;
+Well, because in Australia, where I reside at the time of this readmes birth, no one likes RxJava or RxAnything.
+Aussies think safe, but RxJava is awesome.
+It is scary.
+It changes the game.
+Suddenly all the apps that you had to be senior to write are quite easy.
+All the senior problems of concurrency are solved.
+That really frightens people.
+* RxJava, Dagger & awesomness version of this project;

 ## Architectural info
 Inspired by DDD, Fowler and React.